selendra/selendra-wiki/docs/maintain/maintain-guides-how-to-vote-councillor.md

 :::warning

 It is your responsibility not to put your entire balance into the reserved value when you make a vote for councillors.
-It's best to keep _at least_ enough SEL/KSM to pay for transaction fees.
+It's best to keep _at least_ enough SEL to pay for transaction fees.

 :::